shawndaniel/evernote-exporter/README.md

-# Export Evernote Notebooks & Stacks Into External Software
+# Export Evernote Notebooks/Stacks Into External Apps
-This script allows you to export all Evernote data (including notebooks & stacks) for the purpose of either backing up or importing into external software.
+This script allows you to export all Evernote data (including notebooks & stacks) for the purpose of either backing up or importing into external software such as Zim Wiki (in my case).

-I wrote this because there was no export/import solution for __notebooks & stacks__ (that is importable into external software) that I am aware of.
+I wrote this because there is currently no export solution for notebooks & stacks that allows for importing into external software (none that I am aware of).

 Basically the script exports all of your Evernote notes into a hierarchical directory structure based on your notebooks and notebook stacks.
-Additional features include converting all note syntax to markdown text or Zim Wiki syntax (to import into Zim Wiki).
+Additional optional features include converting all note syntax to markdown text or Zim Wiki syntax (to import into Zim Wiki).

 Why Import to Zim Wiki?
 (Optional)